romario076/Neural-network-training-workflow/readme.md

     pathLabel - default path to dataDir
     target - target column name
-    test2train - test to train split ratio interleaveSplit - use interleave test to train split (for example, each three days to train, each 4-th day to test) trainLabel - label that will be added to model
+    test2train - test to train split ratio interleaveSplit - use interleave test to train split (each three days to train, each 4-th day to test) trainLabel - label that will be added to model

     batchTraining - use or not batch training